matrix-org/matrix-rust-sdk/UPGRADING-0.5-to-0.6.md

 In an effort to declutter the `Client` API dedicated types have been created dealing with specfic concerns in one place.
 In `0.5` we introduced `client.account()`, and `client.encryption()`, we are doing the same with `client.media()` to manage media and attachments in one place with the [`media::Media` type][media typ]  now.

+The signatures of media uploads, have also changed slightly: rather than expecting a reader `R: Read + Seek`, it now is a simple `&[u8]`.
+Which also means no more unnecessary `seek(0)` to reset the cursor, as we are just taking an immutable reference now.

 ### Event Handling & sync updaes

 If you are using the `client.register_event_handler` function to receive updates on uncoming sync events, you'll find yourself with a deprecation warning now.
 That is because we've refactored and redsigned the event handler logic to allowing `removing` of event handlers on the fly, too.
-For that the new `add_event_handler()` (and `add_room_event_handler`) will hand you an `EventHandlerHandle` (pardon the pun), which you can pass to `remove_event_handler`.
+For that the new `add_event_handler()` (and `add_room_event_handler`) will hand you an `EventHandlerHandle` (pardon the pun), which you can pass to `remove_event_handler`, or by using the convinient `client.event_handler_drop_guard` to create a `DropGuard` that will remove the handler when the guard is dropped.
 While the code still works, we recommend you switch to the new one, as we will be removing the `register_event_handler` and `register_event_handler_context` in a coming release.

 Secondly, you will find a new [`sync_with_result_callback` sync function][sync with result].
 Other than the previous sync functions, this will pass the entire `Result` to your callback, allowing you to handle errors or even raise some yourself to stop the loop.
 Further more, it will propagate any unhandled errors (it still handles retries as before) to the outer caller, allowing the higher level to decide how to handle that (e.g. in case of a network failure).
+This result-returning-behavior also punshes through the existing `sync` and `sync_with_callback`-API, allowing you to handle them on a higher level now (rather than the futures just resolving).
+If you find that warning, just adding a `?` to the `.await` of the call is probably the quickest way to  move forward.

 ### Refresh Tokens